ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 The advantages of it are:

-1. SIMPLICITY: It is very easy to use.
+1. SIMPLICITY: It should be very easy to use.
 Just try out the decoding_example on your SPM.mat using leave-one-run out crossvalidation.
 It is one line of code.
 If you want more detail, work your way through the decoding_tutorial.m (one page).

 2. GENERALITY: It is quite general purpose (you can do searchlight decoding, whole brain decoding or ROI decoding with it).
-In the current beta version we implemented SVM classification with libsvm, SV regression with libsvm and pattern similarity analysis using voxel pattern correlations.
-It is general purpose in the classifiers that can be used and includes feature selection.
+In the current version we implemented decoding and representational similarity analysis.
+For example, there is SVM classification with libsvm, SV regression with libsvm, pattern correlation analysis, cross-validated Mahalanobis distance, linear discriminant analysis, ...
+It is general purpose in the classifiers that can be used (you can add your own!) and includes feature selection, parameter selection, feature transformation.

 3. FLEXIBILITY: It has a well-defined modular structure and can easily be set up for all sorts of classification designs.
 In addition, it can easily